AUSTRALIA’S HEALTH 2040: THE RIGHT CARE, AT THE RIGHT PRICE, IN AN EFFICIENT SYSTEM (2019)

 GAP TASKFORCE ON GOVERNMENT HEALTH PROCUREMENT (2015-16)

-A cross-sectoral multidisciplinary group established by Global Access Partners to analyse Australia’s public health procurement and offer practical proposals for reform.
+This cross-sectoral multidisciplinary group was established by GAP to analyse Australia’s public health procurement and offer practical proposals for reform.
 The Taskforce considered the impact of procurement processes on the age and reliability of medical equipment, service levels, innovation and competition.
 Its final report highlights some of the inefficiencies of current health government purchasing and calls for a more rational tendering process to reduce costs and waste in the system, while improving the quality and safety of care.

 GAP/ACHR WORKSHOP “THE AUSTRALIAN HEALTHCARE SYSTEM AS A MARKET” (2015)

 The event brought together a select audience of health practitioners, industry leaders and consumer advocates to discuss the key issues affecting the Australian healthcare system’s productivity, efficiency and performance and the drivers behind the rising costs of care.
 The GAP report from the workshop outlines how the use of ‘market quality frameworks’ pioneered by Capital Markets CRC could improve the dissemination and understanding of health data across stakeholder silos, reduce waste and, in the longer term, improve clinical efficiency and consumer choice.

 GAP TASKFORCE ON SELF CARE: “TOWARDS RESPONSIBLE SELF CARE: THE ROLE OF HEALTH LITERACY, PHARMACY AND NON-PRESCRIPTION MEDICINES” (2015)